-Now in its fourth year, Wilmer’s Diversity Scholars Program exposes rising second-year URM medical students to ophthalmology and provides them with opportunities for mentored research, which often focuses on issues of underrepresentation in medicine.
-Last year, Woreta mentored medical student Ugochi Aguwa.
-Together, they published an editorial in the American Journal of Ophthalmology calling for greater racial diversity in the ophthalmology workforce.
-Aguwa also produced a paper with Wilmer’s vice chair of education, Divya Srikumaran, M.D., on barriers to residency program diversity recruitment.
-That paper — which advised creating diversity education resource toolkits that could be shared to provide programs with needed support — was published in the Journal of Surgical Education.
+Now in its fifth year, Wilmer’s Diversity Scholars Program exposes rising second-year URM students to ophthalmology and provides them with opportunities for mentored research — research that often centers around issues of under-representation in medicine.
+Last year, Woreta mentored student Ugochi Aguwa, and together they published an editorial in the American Journal of Ophthalmology calling for greater racial diversity in the ophthalmology workforce.
+Aguwa also produced a paper with Wilmer’s vice chair of education, Divya Srikumaran, on barriers to implementation of residency program diversity recruitment.
+That paper was published in the Journal of Surgical Education.

-In addition, Aguwa shadowed Solomon, a retina specialist who, noting Aguwa’s record of publication and interest in ophthalmology, invited her to serve on a committee she co-chairs as part of an American Academy of Ophthalmology (AAO) task force on disparities in eye care.
-Solomon also recruited Ann Margret Ervin, Ph.D., M.P.H., a young epidemiologist at the Johns Hopkins Bloomberg School of Public Health, to serve.
+Aguwa shadowed Solomon, a retina specialist, and, noting Aguwa’s track record of publication and her interest in ophthalmology, Solomon invited her to serve on a committee she co-chairs as part of an American Academy of Ophthalmology (AAO) task force on disparities in eye care.
+Solomon also recruited Ann Margret Ervin, a young epidemiologist at the Johns Hopkins Bloomberg School of Public Health, to serve on the committee.

-Woreta says programs such as Diversity Scholars are especially important since some medical schools, including most historically Black ones, lack home ophthalmology programs.
-She points out that students without exposure to ophthalmology are less likely to choose the profession, and if they do, they face barriers to finding mentors in the absence of a home ophthalmology program.
+Woreta says programs such as Diversity Scholars are especially important because some medical schools, including most that are historically Black, don’t have home ophthalmology programs.
+Students without exposure to ophthalmology during medical school are less likely to choose the profession, and if they do pursue ophthalmology, says Woreta, they face barriers while trying to find mentors in the absence of a home ophthalmology program.

-In fact, URM students entering ophthalmology may not have encountered a single URM role model in the field.
-Leangelo Hall, M.D., was attending the National Medical Association annual meeting’s ophthalmology section when he heard a talk by Adrienne Scott, M.D., associate professor of ophthalmology and co-chair of Wilmer’s Diversity Council.
+URM students planning to enter ophthalmology may not have encountered a single URM role model in the field.
+Leangelo Hall was attending the National Medical Association annual meeting’s ophthalmology section when he heard a talk by Adrienne Scott, an associate professor of ophthalmology and co-chair of Wilmer’s Diversity Council.
 “It was really inspiring to see somebody that looks like me,” Hall says.
 “Just to see somebody that was a Black ophthalmologist, and successful and smart and kind, were all things that were new to me.”

-The Johns Hopkins GME office organizes a virtual elective in equitable health care for visiting fourth-year medical students interested in its residency programs.
-Students taking the elective study specialty-specific content and attend group sessions on achieving health equity.
-Elise Mike, M.D., Ph.D., took the elective during her last year of medical school and attended interactive lectures by Wilmer faculty.
-“Although many programs highlight diversity as a feature, Wilmer was one of the few that demonstrated representation of those systematically excluded and marginalized among residents and faculty,” she says.
+The Office of Graduate Medical Education at Johns Hopkins organizes a virtual elective in equitable health care for visiting fourth-year medical students interested in its residency programs.
+Students taking the elective study specialty-specific content and participate in group sessions that focus on achieving health equity.
+Elise Mike took the elective during her last year of medical school and attended interactive lectures by Wilmer faculty.
+“Although many programs highlight diversity as a feature, Wilmer was one of the few programs that demonstrated representation of those systematically excluded and marginalized in the residents and faculty,” she says.

-Woreta is grateful for the support provided by the Eugene de Juan, M.D.
-Professorship in Ophthalmic Education, including the gift of time to focus on teaching and research.
+Woreta says she’s grateful for the support provided by the Eugene de Juan professorship, which gives her time to focus on her diversity outreach work.
 “That they dedicated the professorship to the residency program director in the name of education is unique to Wilmer and reflects Wilmer’s history of teaching and mentorship,” Woreta says.
 The efforts appear to be paying off: Wilmer Eye Institute’s residency program is more diverse today than it has ever been.